 UK employment law refers to the relationship between employer and employee and involves many different areas, from sick pay to wage rights.
 In this comprehensive training course, you will explore the legal responsibilities of both employers and employees in various situations, as well as what should be included in every organisation’s employee handbook.

 Above all, case studies and practical exercises will give you an insight into key topics such as how to handle discrimination in the workplace, disciplinary procedures, and data protection principles.
-So, fast track your career with an accredited qualification and get certified in just 20/30 hours.
+Enrol the course today to build a deep understanding of the UK Employment Law and earn a Free CPD accredited certificate after the course.

-This comprehensive training course is suitable for aspiring professionals looking to fast track their career in the UK employment law sector, as well as existing professionals who are new to the field and wish to update their existing skills and knowledge.
+This comprehensive UK Employment Law course is suitable for aspiring professionals looking to fast track their career in the UK employment law sector, as well as existing professionals who are new to the field and wish to update their existing skills and knowledge.
 Professions in this field include:

 - Employment Lawyer